LTC network doesn’t have any central authorities and features fast confirmation times with near-zero cost payments.

 Let’s have a closer look at the reasons for Litecoin implementation.

 Litecoin transactions are confirmed 4 times faster than those on Bitcoin network - it takes 2.5 minutes for a Litecoin transaction to be confirmed once.
-Even though both cryptocurrencies have SegWit (Segregated Witness) implemented, only LTC has Lightning network (LN) support.
-SegWit is one of the Bitcoin soft forks, an update to the code that solves the block size limitation problem and malleability, and leads to faster blocks generation, while Lightening network provides an opportunity for off-chain transactions to take place, allows lower (if any) transaction fees and results in faster confirmations.
+Even though both cryptocurrencies have SegWit (Segregated Witness) implemented, LTC was the first to implement Lightning network (LN) support.
+SegWit is one of the Bitcoin soft forks, an update to the code that solves the block size limitation problem and malleability, and leads to faster blocks generation, while Lightning network provides an opportunity for off-chain transactions to take place, allows lower (if any) transaction fees and results in faster confirmations.

 Just like it's older brother Bitcoin, Litecoin is finite: a total number of coins on LTC network can never exceed 84 million.